mattermost/docs/source/process/training.rst

 Time:

-- Every 3 weeks on Wednesdays from 9:00am to 10:30am Palo Alto time.
+- Every three weeks on Wednesdays from 9:00am to 10:30am Palo Alto time.

 Procedure: